 Chronic hepatitis B is a long-term disease that lasts over six months, and most people do not have symptoms.
 This is serious, however, as cirrhosis of the liver, liver cancer or even death may occur.
 A chronically infected person who does not look ill may still spread the illness to others.

 The hepatitis B vaccine is four injections given over one to six months.
 It is recommended for newborns, children or adolescents who have not been vaccinated, healthcare and emergency workers and those with multiple sex partners.
 Others who need the vaccine include those with chronic liver or kidney disease and if you are traveling to an area of the world with a high hepatitis B infection rate.

 The treatment for this illness includes antiviral medications, which includes:

 Additionally, there are immune modulator drugs that boost the immune system to fight the virus

 Hepatitis C Facts

-About 50% of the people infected with Hepatitis C do not know they are infected.
+About fifty percent of the people infected with Hepatitis C do not know they are infected.
 However, this viral infection that is spread through contaminated blood causes liver inflammation.
-It is curable with oral medications that are taken daily for 2 to 6 months.
+It is curable with oral medications that are taken daily for two to six months.
 There is no vaccine for this illness.

 The largest at risk group for this disease are those born between 1945 and 1965, therefore, a blood screening is recommended as this group is 5 times more likely to become infected with hepatitis C. Unfortunately, this illness can be a “silent” infection for many years until the liver has enough damage to make the symptoms appear.